chiachunfu/speech/README.md

 in the docker container.
 Next, we need to

 ### BAZEL BUILD TENSORFLOW FROM SOURCE AND QUANTIZE THE MODEL
 In order to [quantize the model with Tensorflow](https://www.tensorflow.org/performance/quantization), you need to have bazel installed and clone [Tensorflow repository](https://github.com/tensorflow/tensorflow).
-I recommend creating a new virtual environment and bazel [build tensorflow](https://www.tensorflow.org/install/install_sources) there.
+I recommend creating a new virtual environment to install and [build tensorflow](https://www.tensorflow.org/install/install_sources) there.
 Once it's done, you can run:
 ```shell
 bazel build tensorflow/tools/graph_transforms:transform_graph
 bazel-bin/tensorflow/tools/graph_transforms/transform_graph \